Code-Haus-Kollektiv/co-designer/README.md

 # Grasshopper Co-designer

 Grasshopper Co-designer is a plugin for Rhino / Grasshopper that leverages a large language model (LLM) to assist computational designers in rapidly creating Grasshopper files.
 By predicting the next component in your workflow, it acts as a helpful assistant, streamlining the design process, enhancing productivity and teaching beginners.
-We were inspired by GitHub Copilot wanted a more visual approach for computational designer using Grasshopper.

 ---